WoW Classic Shaman Guide - The Best Shaman builds for Vanilla

 One of the classes in Vanilla World of Warcraft which offered an unique gameplay style were Shamans.
-Shaman class - masters of elements and totemic magic which used first one to bring wrath of elemental magic upon their foes and second one to boost their allies in combat.
-Shamans were able to wear Mail armour which is the strongest type excluding heavy Plates and as a weapons they used hammers.
+Shaman class - masters of elements and totemic magic which used first one to bring wrath of elemental magic upon their foes and the second one to boost their allies in combat.
+Shamans were able to wear Mail armour which is the strongest type excluding heavy Plates and as weapons they used hammers.
 Let's get into WoW Classic Shaman Guide in details.

 As a Horde bound class Shamans were a counterweight to Alliance Paladins.
 Most people remember them as the only class in the game able to play as a hybrid.
-With one build they could heal a group while dealing damage at the same time which was very unique thing to see.
+With one build they could heal a group while dealing damage at the same time which was a very unique thing to see.
 There were no classes to do this sort of thing for a very long time up until the release of Monks which were able to heal through Fistweaving technique.
 As Shamans were good in everything they never excelled in anything.
-They offered a well balanced gameplay in all forms but they did not shine in any of that.
+They offered a well-balanced gameplay in all forms but they did not shine in any of that.

 You may also like: